Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

     import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

-<p class="firstLetter">The Enneagram Type 1, also known as the Perfectionist or the Reformer, is one of the three types in the Action Center/ Gut Triad.
-People of this type are driven by a desire to live up to their high ideals and principles, and to make the world a better place through their actions.</p>
+<p class="firstLetter">The Enneagram Type 1, also known as the Perfectionist or the Reformer, is one of the three Action Center/ Gut Triad types.
+People of this type desire to live up to their high ideals and principles and make the world a better place through their actions.</p>

 <br>
 <Carousel type={1} gridDisplay={true} />